safedep/vet/README.md

 vet scan --lockfiles /path/to/requirements.txt vet scan --lockfiles /path/to/package-lock.json
 ```

+> Use `vet scan parsers` to list supported package manifest parsers

 The default scan uses an opinionated [Console Reporter](#) which presents
 a summary of findings per package manifest.
 Thats NOT about it.
 Read more for